laidrivm/articles/write-vacancies.md

 ![Screenshot of the list with the positions I published last year](/write-vacancies/1*ZBs7dlM7eJD3StbrQh4y-A.png)

 # Guide: how to write job openings

+Writing a compelling job opening is an art that directly impacts your hiring success.
+In this guide, I’ll walk you through the essential steps to create a job description that truly reflects the role, attracts the right candidates, and sets clear expectations.
+Using an example, I’ll break down how to structure, edit, format, and distribute your opening effectively.
+This guide will help you write openings that stand out and drive results.

-I’ve hired more than 50 people for 4 years as an Engineering Manager.
+Why I'm an expert here?
+Well, I’ve hired more than 50 people for 4 years as an Engineering Manager.
 I’ve developed hiring processes with my team, sought advice and hired consults, attended courses and training.
 Candidates I’ve interacted with have thanked me for great job descriptions, non-template interviews, and constructive feedback.
 This includes both those I hired and those I declined.
 Tinkoff once awarded me for the best fit-interviews in the company.
 Here’s what I’ve learned and how you can do the same.

 The hiring process as a whole is huge: from understanding hiring needs to a successful onboarding of another newbie.
-Right now I want to focus on the opening: how to fill it with meaning, edit, format, publish, and distribute.
 I’ll show an example from Emerging Travel Group and then share the general ideas and approached behind it.

 ## How I write an opening